 Roll the dough into 1.5oz balls, and place them onto a baking tray lined with parchment paper or silicone mat.
 The dough will be quite sticky, but you should be able to roll it.

 Bake for 12 – 14 minutes until the cookies are firm and golden brown around the edges.
-Allow to cool on the baking tray for 5 – 10 minutes before transferring them to a wire rack to cool completely.

 Can I use a different add-in in these cookies?
 Yes!
 I’ve made these cookies with chopped nuts and they are absolutely delicious.
 I bet half chocolate chips, half chopped nuts is even better.